Bounded maximum degree conjecture holds precisely for $c$-crossing-critical graphs with $c \leq 12$: Explicit -crossing-critical graphs with large degree

-\begin{lemma} $\crn(\ccg{13}2)=\crn(\ccg{13}3)=13$. \end{lemma}
+\begin{lemma} $\crn(\ccgn{13}{1,1})=13$. \end{lemma}

-\begin{proof} For every $k\geq2$, Figure~\ref{fig:G13-labeled} shows a drawing of $\ccg{13}k$ with $13$ crossings.
-For the lower bounds, we use the computer tool {\em Crossing Number Web Compute}~\cite{chimaniWiedera16} which uses an ILP formulation of the crossing number problem (based on Kuratowski subgraphs), and solves it via a branch-and-cut-and-price routine.
-Moreover, this computer tool generates machine-readable proofs \footnote{See the computation results at \url{http://crossings.uos.de/job/PZPmFDmDEKsgxLpftZmlXw} ($k=2$) and \url{http://crossings.uos.de/job/EDsMIoyqrgonXEeD0plqdg} ($k=3$).
-Vertex~$x$ is labeled~$0$.
-Cycle $C_u$ uses vertices $0,1,2,3,4,10$.
-Cycle~$C_v$ uses vertices $0,5,6,7,8$, and $14$ for $k=2$ (resp.\ $17$ for $k=3$).
-We remark that the proof file for $k=3$ is particularly large, it spans $2150$~cases with $717$~Kuratowski constraints per case on average.
-For $k=2$, there are just $1300$~cases with about $180$~constraints each. } of the lower bound, which (roughly) consist of a branching tree in which every leaf holds an LP formulation of selected Kuratowski subgraphs certifying that, in this case, the crossing number must be greater than~$12$. \end{proof}
+\begin{proof} Figure~\ref{fig:G13-labeled} outlines a drawing of $\ccgn{13}{k_1,k_2}$ with $13$ crossings for all $k_1,k_2\geq1$.
+For the lower bound on $\crn(\ccgn{13}{1,1})$, we use the computer tool {\em Crossing Number Web Compute}~\cite{chimaniWiedera16} which uses an ILP formulation of the crossing number problem (based on Kuratowski subgraphs), and solves it via a branch-and-cut-and-price routine.
+Moreover, this computer tool generates machine-readable proofs \footnote{See \url{http://crossings.uos.de/job/zS43gWV2yd-ZKmit_DNwSg}.
+Vertices~$x_1$ and $x_2$ are labeled~$0$ and $6$, respectively.
+Cycles $C_u$ and $C_v$ traverse vertices~$0,1,2,3,4,5$ and~$6,7,8,9,10,11$ in that order, respectively. } of the lower bound, which (roughly) consist of a branching tree in which every leaf holds an LP formulation of selected Kuratowski subgraphs certifying that, in this case, the crossing number must be greater than~$12$. \end{proof}